Social Icons

 Directed by J. A. Bayona

-This movie’s ability to merge dark fantasy, with a griping plot to deliver a not so common entry into the genre, that will have you captured and taken from your viewing sit into the movie itself.
+This movie’s ability to merge dark fantasy with a gripping plot delivers a unique entry into the genre, capturing you and pulling you into the movie itself.

-I have to say this is not one of those movies you can fully grasp the power it delivers in one watch.
-It has a captivating story, excellent script, and magnificent performances from the the cast especially Lewis MacDougall.
+I have to say, this is not one of those movies you can fully grasp the power of in one watch.
+It has a captivating story, excellent script, and magnificent performances from the cast, especially Lewis MacDougall.

-The movie is based on a 2011 novel of the same name by Patrick Ness, from an original idea from Siobhan Dowd, who died before writing the book.
-Dowd had set structure to which Ness used to write the fantasy novel.
+The movie is based on a 2011 novel of the same name by Patrick Ness, inspired by an original idea from Siobhan Dowd, who died before writing the book.
+Dowd had set the structure, which Ness used to write the fantasy novel.

-The story follows a young twelve-year-old named Conor who lives with her terminally ill mother, who is separated from his father.
-Conor’s grandmother regularly visits them and tells Conor that he will be living with her, during his mother’s cancer treatment.
-Conor dislikes his grandmother because of her cold personality and hates the idea that he will have to be living with her.
-Before the move, Conor gets a scary visit from a monster who tells him that he will share with him three stories to which Conor will have to tell him one.
+The story follows a young twelve-year-old named Conor who lives with his terminally ill mother and is separated from his father.
+Conor’s grandmother regularly visits them and tells Conor that he will be living with her during his mother’s cancer treatment.
+Conor dislikes his grandmother because of her cold personality and hates the idea of living with her.
+Before the move, Conor gets a scary visit from a monster who tells him that he will share three stories with him, and Conor will have to tell him one in return.

-The movie is not only focused on the stories from the monster – we get to witness the challenges this twelve-year-old faces in school.
-Conor is a victim of daily bullying and his father seems to love him very much, but cannot have Conor stay with him.
+The movie isn’t only focused on the stories from the monster – we also witness the challenges this twelve-year-old faces in school.
+Conor is a victim of daily bullying, and his father seems to love him very much but cannot have Conor stay with him.
 Conor’s father now lives in the U.S. with his new wife and daughter.

-The great part of the movie are the stories which deliver some very heavy, but truly remarkable life lessons which we all know, but we should never get tired of hearing.
+The great part of the movie are the stories, which deliver some very heavy but truly remarkable life lessons that we all know but should never get tired of hearing.

-- Truth/reality many a times feels like cheating.
-Like life has short changed you giving the best to everyone and leaving you with nothing.
+• Truth/reality often feels like cheating.
+Like life has shortchanged you, giving the best to everyone and leaving you with nothing.

-- There is nobody that is completely good or bad, we are all a mixture of the two.
+• There is nobody who is completely good or bad; we are all a mixture of the two.

-- Be careful what you believe and in whom you place your belief.
+• Be careful what you believe and in whom you place your belief.
 Belief is half of all healing.
-There he talks about believing the future that awaits will be better than the present will help to heal the wounds of today.
+He talks about believing that the future awaiting you will be better than the present and that this belief will help heal the wounds of today.

-- A man who was invisible to everyone, lashed out to be visible and became more invisible.
-In the terms of a lonely person tries to fight the loneliness by being around others, only to feel more lonely.
+• A man who was invisible to everyone lashed out to be seen and became more invisible.
+This speaks to how a lonely person tries to fight loneliness by being around others, only to feel more lonely.

-The movie was not a box office success, but a critical one with gained numerous accolades.
+The movie wasn’t a box office success, but it was a critical one, gaining numerous accolades.

-Worth seeing more than once a fantastic movie that captures you from the moment it starts even before the monster shows up you are already arrested.
-A keeper to watch again and even sit with your children to share the experience.
+Worth seeing more than once, it’s a fantastic movie that captures you from the moment it starts.
+Even before the monster shows up, you’re already arrested.
+A keeper to watch again and even share with your children.

 0 comments: